FREE access articles from Race Reflections

 Ain’t I a woman: Black Women and Feminism, b.
 Hooks (1982)

 Pedagogy of The Oppressed, P. Freire (1968)

 If you would like any support or advice around issues related to race, ethnicity and or equality, you may wish to speak to your local citizen advice bureau in the first instance or, if these issues are impacting on your wellbeing, please contact your GP.
-Other external sources of support have been listed below.
+Other external sources of support will be listed below.

 The British Association of Psychotherapists is a service that organises assessment and psychotherapy.
 There is also a reduced fee scheme providing 3 times per week psychotherapy, usually with a trainee.